Left Handed Guitar Fretboard Notes Diagram

 Nothing at all, they’re just different names for the same notes.

-The distance between 2 whole notes is called a whole step, whereas the distance between a whole note and sharp/flat note is called a half step.
+The distance between 2 whole notes is called a whole step, whereas the distance between a whole note and a sharp/flat note is called a half step.

 Therefore, a sharp note is a half step above a whole note and a flat note is a half step below a whole note.
 Still pretty straightforward right?